The high-order nonrelativistic Hamiltonian of electromagnetic system: Abstract

 \section{Abstract}

-The new approach of Foldy-Wouthuysen transformation is proposed.
-Instead of momentum of charged particles, the electromagnetic potentials are treated as the perturbative operators first.
-The electrodynamic Hamiltonians of scalar, spinor and vector fields are studied.
-The Hamiltonians containing one- and two-photon potentials are derived.
-Then the $m\alpha^8$ order Hamiltonians of the nonrelativistic quantum electrodynamics are also obtained by directly using Taylor expansion on momentum.
-The result of spinor is equivalent to the scattering matching approach in the Ref.~[Phys.
-Rev. A {\bf 100}, 012513 (2019)]
+The nonrelativistic Hamiltonians of scalar, spinor and vector particles in the electromagnetic field are studied by applying the Douglas-Kroll-Hess approach.
+Their relativistic Hamiltonians are expanded on the potential, and the Hamiltonians containing one- and two-photon potentials are derived.
+The nonrelativistic Hamiltonians up to $m\alpha^8$ order are obtained by applying Taylor expansion on momentum, and the result of spin-1/2 spinor is coincided with the result obtained by applying scattering matching approach in the Ref.~[Phys.
+Rev. A {\bf 100}, 012513 (2019)].
+Then, the singularities in Hamiltonian of Coulomb systems are separated out and cancelled.
+The regularized Hamiltonian up to $m\alpha^8$ order for scaler and electron in Coulomb field are obtained.
+The numerical results of relativistic corrections are coincided with the relativistic theory.
+The regularized Hamiltonian up to $m\alpha^6$ for multi-electrons in Coulomb field are also derived.